 The Financial Stress Connection

-Why do people leave jobs?
+People leave jobs for many reasons.
 Compensation is always part of the answer, but it is rarely the whole story.
 Feeling undervalued, burned out, or stuck are common reasons.
-But one factor that shows up consistently in the data and rarely in exit interviews is financial stress.
+One factor that shows up consistently in the data and rarely in exit interviews is financial stress.

 The PwC Employee Financial Wellness Survey found that only 54% of financially stressed employees feel there is a promising future at their current employer, compared to 69% of employees who are not stressed about their finances.
 That 15-point engagement gap is a direct predictor of attrition.
 Employees who do not see a future at their company are actively or passively looking for the next opportunity.